jcburley/joker/GOSTD.md

 Returned `GoObject` instances can:
 * Be ignored (they'll presumably be garbage-collected at some point)
 * Be stringized (via e.g. `(str goobj)`)
-* Be converted to a suitable Clojure representation
+* Be converted to a suitable Joker representation
 * Be passed as arguments to Go API wrappers
 * Be provided as members in a newly constructed `GoObject` instance (of the same or, more typically, some other, type)
 * Have receivers/methods, defined on them, invoked via the `Go` function

-Built-in type instances are converted directly to appropriate Clojure types.
+Built-in type instances are converted directly to appropriate Joker (Clojure) types.
 For example, a Go API that returns `uint64` will be converted to a `Number` so as to ensure the full range of potential values is supported:

 ```